Sniper Market Timing – FAQ

-We are providing this website and its information for guidance and information purposes only.
-The information contained herein has been compiled from sources deemed reliable, and it is accurate to the best of our knowledge and belief; however, we cannot assure as to its accuracy, completeness, and validity and cannot be held liable for any errors or omissions.
+Sniper Market Timing is providing this website and its information for guidance and information purposes only.
+The information contained herein has been compiled from sources deemed reliable.
+It is accurate to the best of our knowledge and belief; however, Sniper Market Timing cannot assure its accuracy, completeness, and validity and be held liable for any errors or omissions.
 All information contained herein should be independently verified and confirmed.
-We do not accept any liability for any loss or damage howsoever caused in reliance upon such information.
-Reader agrees to indemnify and hold harmless us from and against any damages, costs, and expenses, including any fees, potentially resulting from the application of any of the information provided by us.
+Sniper Market Timing does not accept any liability for any loss or damage howsoever caused in reliance upon such information.
+Reader agrees to indemnify and hold harmless Sniper Market Timing from and against any damages, costs, and expenses, including any fees, potentially resulting from the application of any of the information provided by Sniper Market Timing.
 The Sniper timing system has not been applied over a significant period in real trading.
-Recommendations made in the future may or may not equal or better the performance of the Sniper timing system as simulated by historical backtesting.
+Recommendations made in the future may or may not equal or better the Sniper timing system’s performance as simulated by historical backtesting.

-The analysis, ratings and/or recommendations made by Sniper Market Timing, snipermarkettiming.com and/or any of its suppliers do not provide, imply, or otherwise constitute an assurance of performance.
+The analysis, ratings, and/or recommendations made by Sniper Market Timing, snipermarkettiming.com, and/or any of its suppliers do not provide, imply, or otherwise constitute performance assurance.
 Past actual or simulated performance is no guarantee of future results.
-Therefore, it should not be assumed that future results will be positive or will equal past performance, real, indicated or implied.
-No assurance is offered by us regarding the accuracy, market predictive powers, suitability or effectiveness (either expressed or implied) of any of the information provided.
-This website has been prepared solely for informational purposes and is not an offer to purchase or sell or a solicitation of an offer to buy or sell any security or instrument or to participate in any trading strategy.
+Therefore, it should not be assumed that future results will be positive or will equal past performance, real, indicated, or implied.
+Sniper Market Timing offers no assurance regarding the accuracy, market predictive powers, suitability, or effectiveness (either expressed or implied) of any of the information provided.
+This website has been prepared solely for informational purposes.
+It is not an offer to purchase or sell or solicit any offer to buy or sell any security or instrument or participate in any trading strategy.
 The trading instruments and the trading signals discussed on this website may be unsuitable for investors depending on their specific objectives and financial position.
-The price or value of the trading instruments to which this website relates, either directly or indirectly, may fall or rise against the interest of investors.
+The trading instruments’ price or value to which this website relates, either directly or indirectly, may fall or rise against investors’ interest.
 Any market exposure always entails the possibility of substantial loss of equity.
-Reader agrees to assume all risk resulting from the application of any of the information provided by us.
+Reader agrees to assume all risk resulting from applying any of the information provided by Sniper Market Timing.